-With more than 4,000 two- and four-year degree-granting institutions in the United States, it can be challenging to know where to begin.
-There may be hundreds or even thousands of schools where you may be a competitive applicant.
+With more than 4,000 two- and four-year degree-granting institutions in the United States, it can be challenging to know where to begin your college search.
+There may be hundreds or even thousands of schools where you could be a competitive applicant.
 One way to help narrow down your choices is to start by conducting reflective research on one particular school—a test school, if you will.

 Whether you use a local college or university or one farther afield, ground your college research through the offerings of that specific institution.
 Rather than simply perusing the admission website or viewing photos and comments posted to social media pages, dig into the institution.
 Learn specifics about the curriculum, course offerings, and research opportunities.
 Push beyond the student-faculty ratio to better understand the level of interaction between faculty and students.
 Identify aspects of the student experience that appear to be unique to the institution.

 - What specific components of the academic program interest me and why?